CoatiSoftware/SourcetrailDB/README.md

 int referencedSymbolId = writer.recordSymbol({ "::", { { "void", "foo", "()" } } });

-// edges always go from the context to the referenced symbol int referenceId = writer.recordReference(contextSymbolId, referencedSymbolId, sourcetrail::REFERENCE_CALL);
+// edges always go from the context to the referenced symbol int referenceId = writer.recordReference(contextSymbolId, referencedSymbolId, sourcetrail::ReferenceKind::CALL);

 // add a location to the reference - highlights the location in the code view when clicking the edge in the graph view int fileId = writer.recordFile("C:/example/Bar.cpp");